Basic Policy on Elimination of Antisocial Forces

 1. Basic Approach toward Elimination of Antisocial Forces

-(1) We shall implement a company-wide response against unlawful demands from antisocial forces to ensure the safety of officers and employees who engage in the handling of such demands.
+(1) In response to unreasonable demands from anti-social forces, the organization will take action to ensure the safety of its officers and employees who are dealing with such demands.

-(4) We shall resolutely reject any unlawful demands made by antisocial forces and take both civil and criminal legal measures.
+(4) We will resolutely reject any unreasonable demands made by antisocial forces and take legal action from both civil and criminal perspectives.

 2. Development Progress of Activities Geared toward Elimination of Antisocial Forces